upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 update the URL in the URL bar, and if you send that to someone, it will automatically send them to that section should they visit the link.

+## Searching
+If you are looking for a specific piece of information and not the tutorial in its entirety, then there are three ways to look for the information:

+1. If you are looking on how to achieve something, check the [Reference]
+2. If you are looking on how to fix a bug, check the [Troubleshooting] page
+3. If you can't find it on either of those two, or if you're looking for anything else, you can try the search bar in the top left.
+This will search through the whole project.

 ## Limitations
 The ICC is an incredible tool which has vastly improved the quality of Interactive CYOAs.
 However, it would be remiss of me not to acknowledge that it